Madhav64OP/tracker_reading_list_app/README.md

 ## How to Run It Yourself
 Follow up on Below
+Make sure you have latest NodeJS version in your system.
+You can get it at the [NodeJs](https://nodejs.org/en/download) documentation
 ### Step-1
 This will clone the repository in your local pc
 ```